higgn/higgn/README.md

 ## 👋 About Me

-I’m Gagan, a tech enthusiast passionate about **AWS ☁️**, **Cloud Technologies**, and the transformative potential of **AI/ML 🤖**.
+I’m Gagan, a tech enthusiast passionate about **Microsoft's Azure**, **AWS ☁️**, **Cloud Technologies**, and the transformative potential of **AI/ML 🤖**.
 I thrive on solving real-world problems with innovative solutions, leveraging my expertise in cloud services, automation, and machine learning.

 *   🏆 Achieved **#1 National Rank** (also #1 UP & Agra) in the ISEA cybersecurity awareness program by MeitY, Govt. of India.
 *   🎓 Master of Computer Applications (MCA) student at AKTU Lucknow (2023-2025).